 Note that as this is a real time pricing program there really is no differentiation between a simple, typical, and complex use case.
 Therefore sample data will only be shown for a typical use case.

-Public Station EV Scenario 1 - Typcial Use Case, B profile
+Public Station EV Scenario 1 - Typical Use Case, B profile

 Event